Dinard

 Dinard (/fr/; Dinarzh, /br/; Gallo: Dinard) is a commune in the Ille-et-Vilaine department, Brittany, northwestern France.

-Dinard is on the Côte d'Émeraude of Brittany.
-Its beaches and mild climate make it a holiday destination, and this has resulted in the town having a variety of famous visitors and residents.
-The towns of Pleurtuit and Saint-Malo are nearby and the Dinard–Pleurtuit–Saint-Malo Airport is about 4 km south of Dinard.
+Dinard is on Brittany's Côte d'Émeraude.
+Its beaches and mild climate make it a holiday destination, and the town has had various famous visitors and residents.
+The towns of Pleurtuit and Saint-Malo are nearby and the Dinard–Pleurtuit–Saint-Malo Airport is about 4 km to the south.

-With its international film festival, villas, sumptuous hotels and casino, Dinard is regarded as one of the most prestigious seaside resorts in all of France.
+With its international film festival, villas, sumptuous hotels and casino, Dinard is regarded as one of France's most prestigious seaside resorts.

-The official name of the town was successively Saint-Énogat (until 1879), Dinard-Saint-Énogat (from 1879 to 1921) and Dinard (since 1921).
-Today, moreover, Saint-Énogat is still a district belonging to the city, it is close to the sea and is home to many small shops.
+The town's official name was Saint-Énogat until 1879, Dinard-Saint-Énogat from 1879 to 1921, and Dinard since 1921.
+Saint-Énogat is still a district of the city, close to the sea and home to many small shops.

-The city also has a football club called FCD (Football Club Dinardais), which includes categories from U6 to Senior, the club is well helped by the town hall and the city of Dinard which helps with equipment, transport, grounds, and also the organization of the club.
+The city also has a football club, FCD (Football Club Dinardais), which includes categories from U6 to Senior.
+The club is backed by the town hall and the city of Dinard, which helps with equipment, transport, grounds, and organization.

-The city also hosts the Jumping Internationnale in show jumping every year.
+Dinard hosts the Jumping Internationnale in show jumping every year.

 History

 In modern history Dinard was first settled by Saint-Malo's shipping merchants, who built some of the town's larger houses, very few of which survive.
-In the late 19th century, American and British aristocrats made Dinard a fashionable summer resort, and they built stunning villas on the cliff tops and exclusive hotels such as the 'Le Grand Hotel' on the seafront during the French "Belle Époque".
+In the late 19th century, American and British aristocrats made Dinard a fashionable summer resort and built stunning villas on the cliff tops and exclusive hotels such as Le Grand Hotel on the seafront during the Belle Époque.

 The name Dinard comes from the words "Din" ("hill"/"fort") and Ard/Art ("fortified").
-It has been claimed, probably erroneously, that the second element means "bear"/"Arthur"); the bear in Celtic mythology is a symbol of sovereignship.
-The town council is in the process of removing the bear from the municipal flag, a decision disputed by the former mayor.
+It has been claimed, probably erroneously, that the second element means "bear"/"Arthur"); in Celtic mythology, bears symbolize sovereignty.
+The town council is in the process of removing the bear from the municipal flag, a decision the former mayor opposes.

 Originally, Dinard was part of the parish of Saint-Énogat.
-In the late 19th century, the resort became popular with wealthy British nationals who built villas on the coast.
+In the late 19th century, the resort became popular with wealthy British nationals, who built villas on the coast.
 Dinard rapidly expanded.
-It started declining in the 1930s when the fashionable social set started preferring the Côte d'Azur.
-Today, Dinard is considered one of the most "British" of coastal resorts in France.
-It has, however, retained its French charm.
-There are 407 listed villas.
+It began to decline in the 1930s, when the fashionable social set started preferring the Côte d'Azur.
+Today, Dinard is considered one of the most "British" of France's coastal resorts.
+It has 407 listed villas.

-The official name of the town was Saint-Énogat until 1879 when the name was changed to Dinard-Saint-Énogat.
-The name was changed once more in 1921 to become simply Dinard.
-Saint-Énogat is now just the name for the western area of the town.

-The town was liberated by American forces in August 1944 during the Battle of Saint-Malo.
+U.S. forces liberated Dinard in August 1944, during the Battle of Saint-Malo.

 Population

-Inhabitants of Dinard are called Dinardais in French.
+Dinard's inhabitants are called Dinardais.